Written by JobSiteCare, Ashaar Sheikh, CTO | April 26, 2024

 • Providing Proper Equipment: Ensure that all safety equipment is up-to-date, properly maintained, and readily available.
 This includes personal protective equipment (PPE), safety guards on machinery, and any other tools necessary for safe operations.

-• Encouraging Reporting and Feedback: Create a transparent atmosphere where employees are encouraged to report safety concerns.
+• Encouraging Reporting and Feedback: Create a transparent atmosphere where employees are encouraged to report safety issues and concerns in the workplace.
 Feedback mechanisms should be straightforward, ensuring that employees can freely communicate without fear of negative consequences.

 The Workforce’s Role